WorkplaceX/workplacex.github.io/code.md

 }
 ```

-After template changes it is necessary to run the command line build command ("-c" parameter stands for build web client only)
+After changing the template it is necessary to run the command line build command ("-c" parameter stands for build web client only)

 ```powershell
 .\cli.cmd build -c